Kvieta1990/ornl-pd/doc/total_scattering/data_reduction/mts_doc.md

     > Form: A logical value, default as `false`

     Flag for specifying whether the reduction is for autoreduction purpose.
 Once the flag is set to `true`, the autoreduction mode will be activated and the data processing and output will group all detectors together.
+The benefit of such a manner of detectors grouping is obvious -- a single pattern of the reduced total scattering data could be obtained and we could then perform the Fourier transform automatically to obtain the pair distribution function (PDF).
+The downside is that patterns for detectors with different scattering angle and thus different resolution would be merged together to yield a peak shape that could be a bit complicated to interpret.
+Regarding this, the Rietveld program often has complicated peak profile function that could potentially describe the peak shape well enough.
+Concerning the impact upon the PDF data, as long as we are not fitting the data up to that high $r$ (e.g., well above 30 angstrom), the `Qdamp` and `Qbroad` parameters based on the Gaussian assumption of the peak shape would still work safely.

+    When the `AutoRed` flag is `false` (the default value), the data would be reduced to multiple groups (which are usually called `banks`).
+Rietveld program could then take the multiple-banks data and refine the model against multiple banks of data simultaneously.
+To obtain PDF, one needs a routine to merge the data from multiple banks into a single pattern.
+This will be covered in the `Output and Post-Processing` section.

 ## Output and Post-Processing